adiahn/nMSME-Backend/docs/APPLICATION_DATA_STRUCTURE.md

 5. **File Uploads**: Files are uploaded via FormData and processed by multer with Cloudinary storage.

 6. **Pitch Video**: Can be sent as either a JSON stringified object or as flattened fields with bracket notation.

+7. **Field Name Flexibility**: The backend accepts both `tax_clearance` and `tax_identification` field names for tax-related documents.
+Both are treated as the same document type internally.